 Does this policy include international students?

 Yes.
-However, students whose native language is not English are still required to submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Test System (IELTS).
+However, students whose native language is not English are still required to submit the results of the TOEFL, IELTS, or Duolingo exam.

 Does this policy include home schooled students?